If You Can’t Breathe, You Can’t Function

 Contrast normal infant chest wall development to those with impaired breathing mechanics.

-Course Presenter: Mary Massery, PT, DPT, DSc
+Course Presenter: Mary Massery, PT, DPT, DSc and Faculty

 Dr. Massery received her BS in Physical Therapy from Northwestern University in 1977, her DPT from the University of the Pacific in 2004 and her DSc from Rocky Mountain University in 2011.
 Her publications and interests focus on linking motor behaviors to breathing and/or postural mechanics in both pediatric and adult patient populations.